Vote — Feb 4, 2016 12:17 p.m.

 Representative from Texas’s 31st District, Republican

 Carter, a Republican, has been the representative for Texas's 31st congressional district since Jan 7, 2003 (next election in 2016) (map).

 Our unique analysis of the bills Carter has sponsored and cosponsored provides insight into his position in the House of Representatives.

 Each dot in the chart below is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Carter is shown as a purple triangle. (analysis methodology)

 Carter sponsors bills primarily in these issue areas:

 Armed Forces and National Security (26%) Environmental Protection (21%) Health (13%) Taxation (10%) Emergency Management (10%) Government Operations and Politics (8%) Crime and Law Enforcement (8%) International Affairs (5%)

 Some of Carter’s most recently sponsored bills include...

 View All » (including bills from previous years)

-From Jan 2003 to May 2013, Carter missed 346 of 7,751 roll call votes, which is 4.5%.
-This is worse than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2003 to Feb 2016, Carter missed 452 of 9,528 roll call votes, which is 4.7%.
+This is much worse than the median of 2.2% among the lifetime records of representatives currently serving.
+ProPublica has tracked 119 explanations for these missed votes.
 The chart below reports missed votes over time.